nhsconnect/gpconnect/pages/foundations/foundations_release_notes.md

 ---

 #### 1.0.0-rc.4

+{% include important.html content="The FHIR version on which GP Connect is built has changed from DSTU2 to STU3 in this release." %}

+- [Get the FHIR CapabilityStatement](foundations_use_case_get_the_fhir_capability_statement.html) - Conformance statment page has been updated to reflect the change in STU3 to a CapabilityStatement resource.
+- [Foundation Resources](datalibraryfoundation.html) - Updated the resources to be the new GP Connect profiled STU3 resources.
 - [Design Decisions](foundations_design.html#definition-of-organisation-and-location-entities), [Book an appointment](appointments_use_case_book_an_appointment.html#payload-request-body) - Added additional detail around the expected use of the Location and Organization where there specific meaning within the Appointment resource and the Patient resource.

 #### 1.0.0-rc.3 (Released: 06/10/2017)